 If all this sounds a bit overwhelming, don’t be alarmed.
 If you have all the skills necessary to go through this process, chances are building and maintaining a script like this isn’t a very high-leverage use of your time.

-Thankfully, products like Stitch were built to solve this problem automatically.
-With just a few clicks, Stitch starts extracting your Heroku data via the API, structuring it in a way that is optimized for analysis, and inserting that data into your Snowflake data warehouse.
+Thankfully, products like Stitch were built to move data from Heroku to Snowflake automatically.
+With just a few clicks, Stitch starts extracting your Heroku data via the API, structuring it in a way that's optimized for analysis, and inserting that data into your Snowflake data warehouse.